Skip to Content

 In the following example, the customer not only wanted message persistence, but also wanted to guarantee the integrity of the order changes.
 That is, if order number 1000 was followed by 2 changes to the same order, all the changes had to be processed in the correct order successfully.
 This is similar to the 'atomicity' principle for database transactions.
 In this example, creating an order creates a separate file for each order.
 Each change in processing or status of the order also creates a separate file.

-Since the customer had more than one Private Agent, we also had to ensure that each agent was aware of processing performed by the other agents.
+Since the customer had more than one private agent, we also had to ensure that each agent was aware of processing performed by the other agents.

 The solution was to use message locks held in files on a file system that was accessible by all agents.
-For example, Private Agent 100 is on Host A and Private Agent 200 is on Host B. The file system holding the lock files is on Host C. Both Host A and Host B must have access to the file system on Host C.
+For example, private agent 100 is on Host A and private agent 200 is on Host B. The file system holding the lock files is on Host C. Both Host A and Host B must have access to the file system on Host C.

 attachment